Shuffle/Shuffle-docs/docs/troubleshooting.md

 ```

 ## Recover admin user
+You can reset your password in your local instance by doing the following:
 1. docker exec to get bash session into OpenSearch container `docker exec -it <container_id> bash`

-1. Dump the results of users index query into `users.log` file
+2. Dump the results of users index query into `users.log` file
    ```
    curl -X GET "localhost:9200/users/_search?pretty" -H 'Content-Type: application/json' -d' {